An almost binomial Markov chain

 Recall that when the samples are independent, we can estimate \(p\) via \(\bar Y^{(n)}\) which is an unbiased estimator, i.e., \(\mathbb E[\bar Y^{(n)}] = p\) and its variance is \(\mathbb V[\bar Y^{(n)}]=p(1-p)/n\le 1/4n\).

 We can deduce two things.
-First, there’s a unique stationary distribution of this Markov chain.
+First, there is a unique stationary distribution of this Markov chain.
 It can be found by solving the equations for the eigenvector \(T^{t}\pi=\pi\); in this case \(\pi=(1-p, p)\) (what a surprise!), meaning that the stationary distribution is \(\mathrm{Bernoulli}(p)\).

-I think it should not be hard to formalize and prove the above observation, but it’s not for today.
+I think it should not be hard to formalize and prove the above observation, but that’s not for today.
 This review could be useful for investigating this further.

 How does it differ from beta-binomial?